Supporting your breastfeeding partner: why it’s important

-Caring for a breastfeeding mother
+Caring for your breastfeeding partner

-- Look for practical ways to care for your partner while she’s breastfeeding.
-Offer to bring her a glass of water, give her another pillow if she needs one, or remove distractions like older siblings, visitors or the family pet.
+- Look for practical ways to care for your partner during breastfeeding sessions.
+Offer to bring your partner a glass of water, healthy snacks or another pillow.
+Remove distractions like older siblings, visitors or the family pet.

 - Bring your baby to your partner in bed for night feeds and settle your baby back to sleep if you need to.
-This will be a big help to your partner, even if you only do it for some night feeds, or on some nights.
+This will be a big help to your partner, even if you only do it for some night feeds or on some nights.